Yellowwood State Forest

 Hikers may use designated hiking and horse trails.
 Trail difficulty includes easy, moderate, and rugged and are suitable for hikers of all levels.
 Click below for maps or scroll down further for trail descriptions.

 The 133 acre Yellowwood Lake is noted for its excellent fishing.
 A valid Indiana fishing license is required for fishing.
 Rowboat rental is also available for your use.
+Kayaking and Canoeing can be done in the lake as well.

 In a return to the days of old, Yellowwood provides only traditional camping sites; no outlets or water hook-ups.
 Camping sites along with horsemen’s camping sites are centrally located in the forest around Yellowwood Lake.